 The building program maximizes the use of space, minimizes energy and water demand, and uses on-site solar energy and rooftop water collection to produce 100% of the energy and water required for the environmental center.
 Offices are small, but sized appropriately for their planned use.
 Larger rooms play triple duty – they serve as classroom and meeting rooms during the academic day, student study spaces and work rooms in the evenings, and social and informal gathering spaces for faculty, students, staff and alumni throughout the year.
 (Click on any slide below to see an enlarged view).

 The new ’66 Environmental Center is a laboratory for studying the process of integrated design, green building strategies, and renewable energy.
-Faculty and students (and campus planners and project managers) used the design experience and are using the constructed building as an opportunity to study and understand the complex interplay of user requirements, form, and performance.
+Faculty, staff, and students (and campus planners and project managers) used the design experience and are using the constructed building as an opportunity to study and understand the complex interplay of user requirements, form, and performance.
 Critical to the success of our educational goals and for sustainable energy and water use is that occupants and visitors understand how the buildings’ systems work and how their own behaviors affect performance.
-The kitchen, connected to both the garden and the south-facing patio, will be a key gathering place where cooking, baking and preserving with friends generates conversations about good food and its energy and water demands.
+The kitchen, connected to both the garden and the south-facing patio, is a key gathering place where cooking, baking, and preserving with friends generates conversations about good food and its energy and water demands.